PokemonAutomation/SwSh-Arduino/Documentation/SerialCommunication.md

-This is page has moved to here: https://github.com/PokemonAutomation/ComputerControl
+This page has moved to here: https://github.com/PokemonAutomation/ComputerControl

 <hr>